jdi-docs/jdi-light/source/includes/documentation/_vue_js_elements.md

 ![App bars example](../../images/vuetify/app-bars.png)

-App bar component extends abstract class Basic Bar.
-It is pivotal to any graphical user interface (GUI), as it generally is the primary source of site navigation.
+The App bars component is pivotal to any graphical user interface (GUI), as it generally is the primary source of site navigation.
+The App bars component works great in conjunction with a Navigation Drawers for providing site navigation in your application.

 |Method | Description | Return Type
 --- | --- | ---